cboudereau/cboudereau.github.io/_posts/2017-08-10-proto3-parser.markdown

 For more information about proto spec, read this [documentation](https://developers.google.com/protocol-buffers/docs/proto3).

-To start, I will use this first sample and make step by step all necessary function to get the type informations in this structure :
+To start, I will use this first sample and make step by step all parsers to get the type info in this structure :

 ```
 type Type =